 Instead of managing your own warehouses and doing distribution in-house, you can store your stock in a 3PL vendor’s warehouse, with the stock shipped directly from your manufacturers.
 When a customer places an order online, items are then automatically shipped from the 3PL’s warehouse.
 Because the process is simple and seamless with a 3PL, customers never think twice about the handoff between received orders and fulfillment.
 That gives ecommerce merchants the capacity to do what they do best: develop, market, and sell products.

-For many successful ecommerce businesses, 3PLs have been—and will continue to be—the secret ingredient that have allowed them to weather the recent supply chain crisis.
-Unfortunately, the acts of political instability, natural disasters, human resources shortages, and regulatory challenges that we’ve seen in the past two years aren’t an exception to the rule.
-Supply chain disruptions are happening with increasing severity and frequency, with experts reporting significant disruptions now occur every 3.7 years.
+For many successful ecommerce businesses, 3PLs have been—and will continue to be—the secret ingredient that have allowed them to weather challenges like a supply chain crisis.
+Unfortunately, acts of political instability, natural disasters, human resources shortages, and regulatory challenges aren’t an exception to the rule.
+Supply chain disruptions happen with increasing severity and frequency with experts reporting significant disruptions occur every 3.7 years.